 - support collagen synthesis

-Above all, arginine is good for your skin as it improves blood circulation.
+Above all, arginine is good for your skin, as it improves blood circulation.
 The body synthesizes nitric oxide from arginine.
-Nitric oxide relaxes blood vessels, and improves the supply of blood to the skin.
+Nitric oxide relaxes blood vessels, dilates the capillaries, and improves the supply of blood to the skin.

 Furthermore, arginine keeps your skin elastic, as it promotes the production of collagen.
-Collagen is the most abundant protein in the body.
-It’s responsible for the strength and elasticity of the skin.
-Also, it can delay the formation of wrinkles and has powerful anti-aging properties.
+Collagen is the most abundant protein in the body, and it’s responsible for the strength and elasticity of the skin.
+Also, it can delay the formation of wrinkles.
+Arginine has potent anti-aging properties!